JirkaDellOro/StrikeThroughBugDemo/README.md

 # StrikeThroughBugDemo

 Every second character is enclosed by format-marks in the markdown.
-They render correctly when displayed in github, but flawed in the jekyll export.

 Using `~~`, all even numbers should appear with a strikethrough
 1~~2~~3~~4~~5~~6~~7~~8~~9